project-open/installer-docker/README.md

 sudo systemctl start docker
 sudo usermod -aG docker $USER
 ```
-... and logout and login again
+... and logout and login again to use docker as a normal user.

 The Build Environment
 ---------------------